AlessandroBagnoli/pleo-be-challenge/README.md

 * Replacing sqlite with Postgres
 * Decoupling the charging operation of the invoice from the BillingInvoice, treating each invoice independently

-For the first point, I refactored once again my docker-compose file including an instance of Postgres.
+For the first point, I refactored once again the docker-compose file including an instance of Postgres.
 Antaeus wise, thanks to the `Exposed` library, replacing the connection parameters with the connection string and the driver name required to establish a connection with Postgres was enough.
+I also took the chance to do an additional optimization using `HikariCP` for creating a connection pool at the startup of the application, avoiding to create a new connection to the database before every query: as the application scales up, the constant opening and closing of connections becomes more expensive and potentially can begin to impact the app's performance.
+Also for this `Exposed` came to help, since it provides

 For the second point, I decided to leverage the already set up infrastructure, using once again PubSub: each invoice needed to be processed retrieved by the BillingService, is published as a single message on a dedicated PubSub topic.